-16. What does GDPR say about data subject rights?
+16. What are the additional data subject rights?

-- 16.1 The revised data subject rights under GDPR may present practical issues for councils, especially where personal data is spread across multiple or complex systems.
+- 16.1 The new data subject rights may present practical issues for councils, especially where personal data is spread across multiple or complex systems.
 Councils will need to update the relevant policies and procedures to reflect the new the GDPR requirements.
-You should review existing procedures in place when responding to data subject access requests to ensure the new time scales can be met. - 16.2 Generally, the rights of individuals that are granted under the GDPR are the same as under the current law but with some significant additions.
-The GDPR includes the following rights for individuals:
+You should review existing procedures in place when responding to data subject access requests to ensure the new time scales can be met. - 16.2 Generally, the rights of individuals that are granted under the GDPR are the same as under the DPA 1998 but with some significant additions.
+The GDPR includes the following rights for individuals, which are briefly explained here:

-[1] The right to be informed
+(1) The right to be informed

-[A] Individuals continue to have a right to be given "fair processing information", usually through a privacy notice.
+(A) Individuals continue to have a right to be given "fair processing information", usually through a privacy notice.
 Under the GDPR there is additional information that you will need to supply.